virdash/coronavirus/README.md

 # 2019 Novel Coronavirus

 Wednesday 29th January 2020, the Novel Coronavirus was declared a Global Health Emergency by the World Health Organisation [(WHO)](https://www.who.int/emergencies/diseases/novel-coronavirus-2019 'World Health Organisation').
-On the 7th February 2020 the number of confirmed cases were 31,485 in over 28 countries, which has risen to 71,811 by 17th February 2020 (ie over 128% in 10 days).
+On the 7th February 2020 the number of confirmed cases was 31,485 in over 28 countries, which rose to 71,811 by 17th February 2020 (ie over 128% in 10 days).

 This project is to build an information hub for the 2019 novel coronavirus.
 This hub will contain interactive dashboard that gives a real-time visualization on the coronavirus and up-to-date information on its prevention.